wcgordon1/TustinRecruiting/src/content/jobs/tr-funding-paralegal-irvine-idbg0932.md

 ---
 position: Finance Paralegal
 description: >-
-  We are looking for a meticulous and organized **Finance Paralegal** to join our client’s team in Irvine, CA. This on-site position is ideal for a skilled paralegal with a background in finance-related legal documentation who is ready to transition into a finance company specializing in heavy document work.
+  We are looking for a meticulous and organized Finance Paralegal to join our client’s team in Irvine, CA. This onsite position is ideal for a skilled paralegal with a background in financerelated legal documentation who is ready to transition into a finance company specializing in heavy document work.
 Your expertise in managing contracts and ensuring compliance will play a critical role in supporting the efficiency of commercial equipment lease and loan transactions.
 location: 'Irvine, CA'
 team: Equipment Finance
 datePosted: '2024-12-28T08:26:17.154Z'